 - Complete an accredited programme for issues such as domestic abuse or sexual offending

 - Complete a course of treatment for drug or alcohol addiction

 - Comply with an exclusion requirement

 - Comply with a prohibited activity requirement

 - Comply with a mental health treatment requirement

-- go to an attendance centre for a specified number of hours, only available for offenders under 25
+- Go to an attendance centre for a specified number of hours.
+This is only available for offenders aged under 25

-If an offender doesn’t keep to the terms of their community sentence, they can be sent back to court and given an additional requirement or extended requirement or a fine as a punishment.
-In some circumstances the community sentence can be revoked and re-sentenced.
+If an offender doesn’t adhere to the terms of their community sentence, they can be sent back to court and given an additional requirement or extended requirement or a fine as a punishment.
+In some circumstances the community sentence can be revoked and the defendant will be re-sentenced.

-Prison sentences are given when an offence is so serious that it is the only suitable punishment.
+Prison sentences are handed down by a court when an offence is so serious that it is deemed to be the only suitable punishment.

 A prison sentence will also be given when the court believes the public must be protected from the offender.